SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective username of current user
+script that prints all the group the current user is part of